bulat-f/angularjs_test_task/README.md

-Rails Base app
+Test App in Ruby on Rails with AngularJs as front-end framework
 ==============

-This is the base Rails application template.
-It's based on Rails 4.2.0 and Ruby 2.2.0.
+It's based on Rails 4.2.0 and Ruby 2.2.1.

 Application gems
 ----------------